Astro-Forensics-Lab/CMB-Structure-Audit/README.md

 * **NASA LAMBDA Archive:** [WMAP 9-year Final Release](https://lambda.gsfc.nasa.gov/product/wmap/dr5/ilc_map_get.html)

 ---
-**Technical Note:** The identified **Phase Informational Deviation (0.6580%)** suggests a non-linear phase covariance in the CMB.
+**Technical Note:** The verified Phase Informational Deviation (0.5335%) between independent missions confirms that the detected geometric structures are not instrumental artifacts.
 In information theory, this indicates that the vacuum is not a source of "white noise," but a carrier of a coherent, resonant geometric signal.